David-Durst/embeddedHaskellAetherling/README.txt

         i.
 SP - Spatial
         ii.
 HTH - Halide-To-Hardware, ie Halide-HLS
 4. Note: the graphs are slightly different from those in the paper.
 In the paper, Halide-HLS and Spatial used 2.3-9.1x more area.
 In these charts, Halide-HLS and Spatial use 2.2-8.6x more area.
 Additionally, in some cases Aetherling's advantage has improved.
 One example of this is the CONV example at throughput 1.
 These minor differences are due to some small changes we made in the implementations of some of the operators.

+## Claims Not Supported
+All the major claims of the paper are supported.